mrqomi/CleanArchTemplate/README.md

-# Dotnet Clean Architucture DP and Reactjs for UI
+# Dotnet Clean Architecture DP and React Js for UI
 Hey!
-This Solution is starter for My dotnetcore projects in Clean Architucture DP with Reactjs for UI
+This Solution is starter for My dotnetcore projects in Clean Architecture DP and Reactjs for UI